 Here are some things to bear in mind when you’re posting on LinkedIn:

-● Include images or videos for better engagement – according to LinkedIn, images or other rich media typically result in a 98% higher comment rate, while videos produce a 75% higher share rate.
+● Include images or videos for better engagement – according to LinkedIn, custom images typically result in a 2x higher comment rate, while video gets 5x more engagement

 Naturally, as a business networking site, updates on LinkedIn are generally of a more serious nature than the fun things you might consider sharing on other social networks, so try to keep it professional.